 It’s finally the moment you’ve been waiting for … let’s talk about the food and drinks!

 Oga’s Cantina follows Disney’s Hollywood Studios’ operational hours, so you can start your day at the park with a drink, eat a mid-afternoon snack or finish the day off with a galactic concoction.
+There's often even reservations for after park close, so you'll have a nearly empty Batuu as you exit!
 The lunch and dinner hours share the exact same menu, including prices.
 While there are a ton of alcoholic beverages to enjoy, tadpoles and frogs who don’t drink alcohol have options, as well.
 (The Disney World menu is almost identical to Disneyland's Oga's Cantina, but has one exclusive alcoholic provision: the Rodian Ration.)

 Concoctions with Alcohol: